-The purpose of the Interservice Transfer program, or IST, is to allow qualified commissioned officers from other Uniformed Services to apply for transfer to active duty in the United States Air Force to fill critically manned Air Force career fields.
+The Interservice Transfer program, or IST, allows qualified commissioned officers from other Uniformed Services to apply for transfer to active duty in the United States Air Force to fill select critically manned Air Force career fields.
 Officers who have been discharged from military service or who are serving in the Individual Ready Reserve of other Uniformed Services are not eligible for IST, nor are warrant or chief warrant officers.
-Accepted applicants are transferred to the Air Force in the grade they currently hold and the Air Force does not have a warrant officer rank structure.
+Selected applicants are transferred to the Air Force in the grade they currently hold and the Air Force does not have a warrant officer rank structure.
 Warrant officers may contact an Air Force Officer Training School recruiter for OTS information and application procedures.
-Those selected for an interservice transfer incur an Active Duty Service Commitment of four years, six years for rated officers or three years for chaplains.
-Applicants may not apply for interservice transfer to become a pilot.
+Those selected for an interservice transfer incur an Active Duty Service Commitment of four years or six years for rated officers.

-Officers must request interservice transfers according to the rules and regulations of their parent services.
+Officers must request interservice transfer according to the rules and regulations of their parent service.

 Parent Service authority:

-Officers must meet the eligibility criteria for appointment in AFI 36-2005, Officer Accessions.
+Officers must meet the eligibility criteria for appointment in AFMAN 36-2032, Military Recruiting and Accessions

-Interservice transfers require that officers be discharged from their current commissions and be appointed in the Air Force without interruption of total service.
-Officers who transfer will receive credit for their service accrued as of the date before the date of the transfer.
+Interservice transfer requires that officers be discharged from their current commissions and be appointed in the Air Force without interruption of total service.
+Officers who transfer will receive credit for service accrued as of the date before the date of transfer.